Aminah-Dodiya/Stock_Volatility_Dashboard/README.md

 2. **Set up your environment:**
 - Create a `.env` file with your AlphaVantage API key and other settings (see `.env.example`).
+- Simply sign up here (https://www.alphavantage.co/support/#api-key) to receive your personal API key with lifetime access.
+- The free tier allows up to 25 requests per day, which is sufficient for most individual and educational use cases.

 3. **Install dependencies:**
 ```